cybertec-postgresql/pgwatch/docs/upgrading.md

-With some releases though, updating to newer version might additionally still require manual rollout of Config DB *schema migrations scripts*, so always check the release notes for hints on that or just go to the `"pgwatch3/sql/migrations"` folder and execute all SQL scripts that have a higher version than the old pgwatch3 container.
+With some releases though, updating to newer version might additionally still require manual rollout of Config DB *schema migrations scripts*, so always check the release notes for hints on that or just go to the `"pgwatch/sql/migrations"` folder and execute all SQL scripts that have a higher version than the old pgwatch container.
 Error messages like will "missing columns" or "wrong datatype" will also hint at that, after launching with a new image.
 FYI - such SQL "patches" are generally not provided for metric updates, nor dashboard changes and